marccanby/linguiphyr/paper/paper.md

-* **Character-level Statistics:** Various information about each character is displayed, such as the number of languages having polymorphic states for that character and whether or not the character is parsimony-informative (among others).
+* **Character-level Statistics:** Various information about each character is displayed, such as the number of languages having polymorphic states for that character and whether or not the character is parsimony-informative.
 The dataset may be sorted by these metrics.

 * **Clade Analysis:** The user may select a subset of languages and analyze what characters provide support for such a clade (a clade is a subset of languages separated from all other languages by an edge in the tree).